Customer Frustration is one Consequence of Poor Usability

 I believe the implementation should not have stopped there.

-In addition to displaying a visual for successful download, there should have been a display of the downloaded file’s location.
+In addition to displaying a visual for a successful download, there should have been a display of the downloaded file’s location.
 This would have helped me check the specified folder for the document.

 Another thing that could have been added was an option to open the file.
-Additionally, there could have been an option to view the file after a successful download.

 This could have saved me from experiencing customer frustration.
 I was in urgent need of the file for some documentation.